hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 this event unscathed.
 There are still 271 entries.

 What you should see is that the "__eurekast_unsafe__" map has lost some data.
-In the screenshot only 201 entries remain, so 70 have gone.
+In the screenshot only 196 entries remain, so 75 have gone.

-You should expect to lost about a quarter of the unsafe (no backup) data.
+This seems intuititve to have lost about a quarter of the unsafe (no backup) data.
 Four servers, one is killed.

-The exact number lost will depend on how the map partitions have been allocated to the servers.
-This is not random, but difficult to predict.
+However, it is not a correct belief as we will discover later on.

 ### 14. Kill another specific Hazelcast Server